 "I had lasik surgery and it pretty much ruined my quality of life.
 I now suffer from extremely painful dry eye syndrome.
 I never even knew what dry eye syndrome meant before my lasik surgery.
 I thought complications were a very, very small percent and now I am reading that the dry eye complications are huge.
 I think this surgery is a crime against those of us who think it is a miracle, only to find out that our lives are ruined with pain afterwards."
 Source

-Hundreds more reports of severe dry eye after LASIK can be viewed on the FDA website: Link Type LZS for lasers or HNO for microkeratomes in the product code field.
+Hundreds more reports of severe dry eye after LASIK can be viewed on the FDA website at this Link.
+In the product code field, enter LZS for laser-related injuries or HNO for microkeratome-related injuries.
 For Intralase (Intra-LASIK, iLASIK, blade-free LASIK, all-laser LASIK) type "IntraLase" in the Brand Name field.
 Use the date range feature to customize your search.